-Apropos of which, I’m on record giving Cameron’s immediate predecessor, Gordon Brown, the finger for trying to claw back powers from the EU just as Cameron is trying to do now:
+Apropos of which, I’m on record giving Cameron’s Labour-Party predecessor, Gordon Brown, the finger for trying to claw back powers from the EU just as Cameron is trying to do now:

 But if Britain has already established the untenable precedent that it can ‘opt-out’ of all of the key provisions of the treaty, then what is the legal and substantive effect of this ersatz constitution?!